-Mr. Matyas is a frequent speaker and author on the subjects of health care fraud, corporate compliance programs, the Stark Law, mergers and acquisitions in the health care industry, and other health-related topics.
-He is a coauthor of Legal Issues in Health Care Fraud and Abuse: Navigating the Uncertainties, 4th ed., published by AHLA in June 2012.
+David is a frequent speaker and author on the subjects of health care fraud, corporate compliance programs, the Stark Law, mergers and acquisitions in the health care industry, and other health-related topics.
+He is also Managing Shareholder of Epstein Becker Green’s Washington, DC, office.

 - University of Texas School of Law (J.D., 1992)